Abu Sulayman al-Muhajir: Early life

-Abu Sulayman was born Mostafa Mohamed in Egypt and migrated with his family to Australia soon after his birth.
+Abu Sulayman was born in Egypt and migrated with his family to Australia soon after his birth.
 In 1985, he was granted an Australian passport.
-He was raised in Sydney's predominantly Anglophone southern suburbs and was reportedly the only Muslim at his primary school.
+He was raised in Sydney's southern suburbs and was reportedly the only Muslim at his primary school.

 Abu Sulayman reportedly was devoted to Islam from early in his life and set up the first students' Islamic society at his school.